redwoodjs/redwood/packages/create-redwood-app-template/README.md

 components designed to make it easy to run queries and mutations against your GraphQL API.
-These components also help separate data fetching from rendering so you can easily test your components and develop them in isolation (enhanced by using Docz).
+These components also help separate data fetching from rendering so you can easily test your components and develop them in isolation (enhanced by using Storybook).

 You'll notice that the web side is called "web" and not "frontend".
-This is because Hammer conceives of a world where you may have other sides like "mobile" or perhaps another type of client, all of which consume the same GraphQL backend.
+This is because Hammer conceives of a world where you may have other sides like "mobile", "cli", etc, all consuming the same GraphQL API and living in the same monorepo.

 ## How can it be serverless if it involves a GraphQL API and database?